marceloquerque/rock-paper-scissors/README.md

 # Thoughts 💭

 Wow!!!
 Very difficult.
 I spent almost 1.5 days to complete this project.
-I'm glad I finish it!!!
+I'm glad I finished it!!!

 # Tech Used 💻